scala/scala3/docs/docs/reference/other-new-features/opaques-details.md

 ### Toplevel Opaque Types

-An opaque type on the toplevel is transparent in all other toplevel definitions in the sourcefile where it appears, but is opaque in nested objects and classes and in all other source files.
+An opaque type alias on the toplevel is transparent in all other toplevel definitions in the sourcefile where it appears, but is opaque in nested objects and classes and in all other source files.
 Example:
 ```scala
 // in test1.scala